abhishekkumardwivedi/Kaa-node/README.md

 ```
 npm install
 ```
 Let's compile SDK lib.
 This compilation step is needed only one time.
-And needed to be compiled only when SDK lib is changed/updated.
+And needed to be compiled again only when SDK lib is changed/updated.
 ```
 cd lib/kaa/
 cmake-js build